Seasonal affective disorder (SAD) is a type of depression that occurs at a certain time of the year, usually in winter.

 SAD may begin during the teen years or in adulthood.
 Like other forms of depression, it occurs more often in women than in men.

-People who live in places with long winter nights are at high risk of SAD.
+People who live in places with long winter nights are at high risk of developing SAD.
 A less common form of the disorder involves depression during the summer months.

 - Increased appetite with weight gain (weight loss is more common with other forms of depression)